Finite Element Method for Plasmonics

 • Standard FEM fail due to spurious reflections

-Novel Numerical Method using FEM
+Novel Numerical Methods using FEM

 Mesh requirements to ensure FEM optimal convergence via the T-coercivity